zkemail/archive.prove.email/dkim-lookup-app/README.md

 yarn prisma migrate reset
 ```

-## Batch update cron job
+## Batch updates

-A Vercel cron job is configured in `dkim-lookup-app/vercel.json` to call the API endpoint `/api/batch_update` at regular intervals.
+The API endpoint `/api/batch_update` is designed to be called at regular intervals, for example as a cron job.
 The function updates the *N* oldest database records via DNS lookups.
 Enable the feature by defining *N* through the `BATCH_UPDATE_NUM_RECORDS` environment variable.